About Yangon Myanmar

 Interesting Facts you would like to understand About Yangon Myanmar Before you allow

-Beautifully chaotic, interesting, simple and petty is the way, to sum up visiting Yangon, Myanmar.
+Beautifully chaotic, interesting, simple, and petty is the way, to sum up visiting Yangon, Myanmar.
 Its favorite pastime is to eat, socialize and eat some more.
-No wonder you’ll find more foodie articles on the web than how-to-travel-guides to the present country, that for hundreds of years, I acknowledged during my visit here, is hiding an efficient beauty regimen. you can’t blame Yangon for its incredible fusion of flavors and aroma either.
+No wonder you’ll find more foodie articles on the web than how-to-travel guides to the present country, which for hundreds of years, I acknowledged during my visit here, is hiding an efficient beauty regimen. you can’t blame Yangon for its incredible fusion of flavors and aroma either.

 Packing up for Yangon, Myanmar?
 Here are the essential things you need to go before you go.

 Yangon city is the city capital of Myanmar formerly known as Burma.
 Yangon is your entry point by way of Yangon International Airport.
 However, it’s a totally different story if you have been backpacking around Southeast Asia for a while and stopping by Yangon.
 There are border crossings at China borders, Thailand borders and India side all by land and requires visa on arrival (VOA).

 Myanmar requires all its visitors to possess a visa on arrival (VOA).
 You can visit this website to check if you will need one before your entry and how much.
 There is also a downloadable application form at the bottom of the page.

 English is as simple as it can get.
 Yes.
 No. Maybe.
 I have.
 No, I don’t have.

 Nothing more complex than that or you’ll get a blank stare.
 Simple as that.

 Known for its valuable beauty and sunblock qualities, thanakha powder made from the pulverized bark of thanakha trees.
 This ancient beauty regimen has been around for centuries and is currently competing with the onset of modern cosmetics housed in modern shophouses.